Bridges Composition Competition

 Ravinia’s Steans Music Institute Program for Jazz is pleased to announce the return of the jazz and classical fusion composition competition Bridges, awarding the David Baker Prize to young artists for new works written for string quartet and jazz trio.

 Up to three winners will be selected, and each winner will be awarded a prize of $2,500.
-Submissions will be juried by the RSMI Program for Jazz directors, pianist Billy Childs and bassist Rufus Reid.
-Winners will have their compositions premiered in Ravinia’s Bennett Gordon Hall on Friday, June 7, at 7:30 p.m.
+Submissions will be juried by the RSMI Program for Jazz directors, pianist Billy Childs, bassist Rufus Reid, and saxophonist Steve Wilson.
+Winners will have their compositions premiered in Ravinia’s Bennett Gordon Hall.

 The jury reserves the right not to award a prize if the submissions are not of sufficient quality.
 The decisions of the jury will be final and binding.
 By submitting an application, an applicant agrees to the terms and conditions.
 Venue, date, and time are subject to change at Ravinia’s discretion.